Tornadoes of 2013: November 18–23 (Australia)

 Several tornado days occurred in November across eastern Australia.
 On November 18, an F1 tornado swept through the Sydney suburb of Hornsby, damaging the Westfield shopping centre and train station.
 The tornado caused eight injuries, five of which occurred when a demountable building flipped at Hornsby Railway Station.

 The next day, November 19, the town of Hervey Bay, Queensland was struck by a waterspout which came ashore in Urangan.
 Houses on one street were severely damaged by winds of up to 100 km/h an F0.

 Four days later, November 23, severe thunderstorms spawned at least 4 tornadoes in the Northern Tablelands region of New South Wales.
 One tornado destroyed a farmhouse, injuring its owner, and damaged several other buildings north of Guyra, New South Wales.
 The damage assessment conducted by the Bureau of Meteorology was unable to completely map tornado paths because, access was limited by the terrain and time was a factor.
 The tornadoes were conservatively rated as two F1s and two F0s.

 December

-There were 16 tornadoes reported in the U.S. in December; however, 18 were confirmed.

-December 20–21
+December 20–21 (United States)

 The final tornado event of 2013 was a small outbreak of tornadoes that took place from December 20 to 21.
 The initial tornadoes on the 20th were weak, with an EF1 in Arkansas, and two EF0s near Jackson, Mississippi.
 The Storm Prediction Center issued a moderate risk for severe weather the following day, including a risk area with a 15 percent chance for tornadoes in parts of Louisiana, Arkansas, and Mississippi.
 Later that evening, an EF2 tornado passed near Hughes, Arkansas, destroying several mobile homes, killing one person and injuring three others.
 Another EF2 that passed near Rena Lara, Mississippi caused an additional fatality in a mobile home.
 Overall, the outbreak produced 13 tornadoes and resulted in two fatalities.